FOR IMMEDIATE RELEASE | |

-WASHINGTON, D.C. --The U.S. Consumer Product Safety Commission in cooperation with Hydro Air Industries Inc., Orange, California, today announced a voluntary recall of approximately 125,000 suction drain cover fittings for spas, hot tubs and whirlpools because of the danger of hair entrapment.
+WASHINGTON, D.C. -- The U.S. Consumer Product Safety Commission in cooperation with Hydro Air Industries Inc., Orange, California, today announced a voluntary recall of approximately 125,000 suction drain cover fittings for spas, hot tubs and whirlpools because of the danger of hair entrapment.

 Three incidents have occurred when pre-teenage girls put their heads under water and their long hair became entangled in the suction drain cover fitting.
 Two incidents resulted in death by drowning, and in one incident the victim was pulled free.

-Water is drawn from the spa through 3-5/8 inch plastic suction fitting or drain covers located on the wall of the spa l-3 inches from the bottom.
+Water is drawn from the spa through 3-5/8 inch plastic suction fitting or drain covers located on the wall of the spa 1-3 inches from the bottom.
 A powerful strong suction exists at the water outlet suction fitting or drain cover when the high speed whirlpool suction is turned on.

 These suction/drain cover fittings have been sold nationwide since 1979.
 Most sales occurred within California, Arizona, Texas and Florida.